Supplier Code of Conduct

 We expect our suppliers and their subcontractors to:

-- Abide by all relevant equality legislation in the countries in which they operate.
+- Abide by all relevant equality legislation in the countries in which they operate

-- Be transparent, fair and consistent through any employment or hiring practices, ensuring there is no discrimination on the basis of age, sex or sexual orientation, gender identity, disability, origin, race, colour, religion or belief.
+- Be transparent, fair and consistent through any employment or hiring practices, ensuring there is no discrimination on the basis of age, sex or sexual orientation, gender identity, disability, origin, race, colour, religion or belief

-- Embrace diversity, fairness and inclusion in their workforce/workplace, free from discrimination.
+- Embrace diversity, fairness and inclusion in their workforce/workplace, free from discrimination

 - Comply with all applicable wage and working regulations and encourage suppliers to go beyond compliance with local minimum wages and, where applicable, pay a living wage to all direct employees and contractors.
-We also encourage our suppliers to support the adoption of the local living wage throughout its supply chain.
+We also encourage our suppliers to support the adoption of the local living wage throughout its supply chain

 Health and safety

-We expect our suppliers and their subcontractors to Schroders to provide a safe and healthy working environment for their employees which meets the requirements of all applicable occupational health and safety regulations and to abide by all local laws and regulations.
+We expect our suppliers and their subcontractors to provide a safe and healthy working environment for their employees which meets the requirements of all applicable occupational health and safety regulations and to abide by all local laws and regulations.

-Suppliers and their subcontractors should ensure their employees receive the appropriate safety instruction and training to keep them safe and well in the workplace and have business management practices in place to address:
+Suppliers and their subcontractors should ensure their employees receive the appropriate safety instruction and training to keep them safe and well in the workplace and have business management practices in place

-- Health and Safety Policy administration.
+- Health and Safety policy creation, implementation and assurance.

-- Hazard identification, risk assessments and relevant procedures.
+- Hazard identification, risk assessments and relevant procedures

-- First aid and accident reporting procedures.
+- First aid and accident reporting procedures

-- Ergonomics and manual handling procedures where required.
+- Ergonomics and manual handling procedures where required

-- Adequate training to ensure they are competent for the tasks they need to perform in their role.
+- Adequate training to ensure they are competent for the tasks they need to perform in their role

 Whistleblowing

-Honesty and integrity are deeply engrained in our culture, and it is everyone's responsibility to ensure that this remains the case.
+Honesty and integrity are deeply ingrained in our culture, and it is everyone's responsibility to ensure that this remains the case.
 Like all organisations, we face the risk of things going wrong or of unknowingly harbouring illegal or unethical behaviour.

 We believe that it is important that our employees, suppliers and any third party can raise any issues or concerns, with confidence that all reports will be taken seriously and investigated fully.
 We provide everyone access to our global reporting service, Safecall.